 I adore this little guy!
-The interior even matches the the name.
+The interior even matches the name.
 It’s got a beautiful vintage look inside and I FELL IN LOVE!
 I looked at model 17RWD.
 This one does not have a seating area, and the bedroom isn’t closed in, but, unlike some other brands, the bed is not right there as you walk into the camper, which I appreciate.
 I don’t think I’d mind having to sit on the bed if I were watching TV.
 The dinette area would serve two purposes of course.
-Eating and my work space.
+Eating and my workspace.
 This model is 20 feet long and 9’10” in height.
 Perfect for little ole me!
-And the awning is a nice addition to sit under during the rain, or if you’re under trees with leaves falling.
+And the awning is a nice addition to be able to sit under while it rains, or if you’re under trees with leaves falling.
 I like seeing the fall season, but, not falling on me!

 This image has a seating area, but, that is in their larger model.
 But, I love the retro look!

 This one is a contender even though the bedroom and dining areas are one and the same.
 The reason for that is, it gives two other options that are needed.
 An outdoor kitchen and it has a little more storage with the additional wardrobe/pantry area and the three side overheads it offers.
 I like the outdoor kitchen option because it allows you to set this up as a site camper with a picnic area.
 You don’t feel limited to staying inside.
 This cruiser is also 20 feet in length and 9’10” in height.
 It’s more rustic inside which is ok.
 I like rustic, but, I also love character and color.